paritytech/polkadot/roadmap/implementers-guide/src/glossary.md

 - Module: A component of the Runtime logic, encapsulating storage, routines, and entry-points.
 - Module Entry Point: A recipient of new information presented to the Runtime.
 This may trigger routines.
 - Module Routine: A piece of code executed within a module by block initialization, closing, or upon an entry point being triggered.
 This may execute computation, and read or write storage.
+- MQC: (Message Queue Chain).
+A cryptographic data structure that resembles an append-only linked list which doesn't store original values but only their hashes.
+The whole structure is described by a single hash, referred as a "head".
+When a value is appended, it's contents hashed with the previous head creating a hash that becomes a new head.
 - Node: A participant in the Polkadot network, who follows the protocols of communication and connection to other nodes.
 Nodes form a peer-to-peer network topology without a central authority.
 - Parachain Candidate, or Candidate: A proposed block for inclusion into a parachain.
 - Parablock: A block in a parachain.